1020 Brussels

 ② Theatre Greenhouse

 The Theater Greenhouse is the first greenhouse made of steel and glass after entering the Orangery building.
 Constructed in 1905, it was a more recent design by the architect, Charles Girault and not from the former architectural designers.
-It is a place to house the camellias plants during winter.
+It is a place to house the camellia plants during winter.

 ③ Queen Elisabeth Studio

 One of the prominent sights is a lovely, cosy little cottage during a walk in the park.
 It is none other than Queen Elisabeth Studio.
 Queen Elisabeth Studio built in 1938 had its original condition preserved until now.
-During my visit, the studio was not opened for visiting.
+During my visit, the studio was not open for visiting.

 Though known for her humanitarian work during the First World War, Queen Elisabeth (1876 – 1965) and Eugène Ysaÿe who was a Belgian Violinist and Composer initialised another prominent project within the music industry internationally.